-The mode dial allows the camera to take varying control of ISO, aperture and shutter speed along with setting brightness, color tone, white balance, and a host of other functions.
+The mode dial allows the camera to control ISO, aperture, and shutter speed, setting brightness, color tone, white balance, and a host of other functions.

-- Scene Guide – Numerous scene options available such as portrait, sports, landscape, sunset, etc. The camera sets the optimal exposure, color, and focus appropriate to the chosen scene.
+- Scene Guide: Numerous scene options are available such as portrait, sports, landscape, sunset, etc. The camera sets the optimal exposure, color, and focus appropriate to the chosen scene.

-- Aperture Priority – Photographer sets aperture and the camera sets the shutter speed.
+- Aperture Priority: Photographer sets the aperture, and the camera sets the shutter speed.

-- Manual Exposure – The photographer has full control to choose settings.
+- Manual Exposure: The photographer has full control over choosing settings.

-Most DSLR and other mirrorless cameras have similar automatic, semi-automatic, and manual control modes available.
+Most DSLRs and other mirrorless cameras have similar automatic, semi-automatic, and manual control modes available.

 Auto or Intelligent Auto

-In this mode the camera makes all the exposure decisions.
-ISO, shutter speed, aperture, white balance, color, contrast are all set by the camera automatically.
-If the flash is needed it will pop up as well.
+In this mode, the camera makes all the exposure decisions.
+ISO, shutter speed, aperture, white balance, color, and contrast are all set by the camera automatically.
+If the flash is needed, it will pop up as well.
 There is nothing the photographer needs to do except press the shutter button.
-Many beginners to DSLR and mirrorless cameras begin here and unfortunately never leave.
+Many beginners to DSLR and mirrorless cameras begin here and, unfortunately, never leave.

 4. Night Portrait